liquity/bold/README.md

 The collateral portion of the gas compensation is calculated at liquidation.
 It is the lesser of: 0.5% of the Trove’s collateral, or 2 units of the LST.

-That is, the max collateral that can be paid is 2 stETH on the stETH branch, 2 rETH on the rETH branch, etc.
+That is, the max collateral that can be paid is 2 units of the collateral token per branch (e.g., 2 tBTC on the tBTC branch, 2 stATOM on the stATOM branch, etc.).

 These two components are termed the **WETH gas compensation** and the **collateral gas compensation**, respectively.